jserlan/ansible-playbook-ragic/README.md

 # ansible-playbook-ragic

-## Description :
+## Description

-This project contain a playbook to help you to deploy a Ragic installation on your own servers.
+This project contains a playbook to help you to deploy a Ragic installation on your own servers.
+It will install all the dependencies and run Ragic as a service in Systemd.

 ### Requirements :

-To use this project, you will need :
+To use this project, you need :
-- A machine running on Linux (for now, only on Ubuntu-like)
+- A server running on Linux (for now, only on Ubuntu-like)
 - An access to the root user or at least a user with administrative privileges with `sudo`.
 - A SSH server installed to access on the remote machine.

-### Files and folders description
+### Files and folders description :

 This project contains the following files and folders :
 - deploy-ragic.yml : list of roles to deploy and the common variables.
 For instance, here you can edit you timezone or remove a role from deployment.